Serving Illinois and Nationwide

 Administrator- Ruth Huber

 Decatur Manor is a for-profit home with 147 beds that qualify for Medicare and Medicaid payments.
-It currently maintains a five star rating overall and its last health inspection only revealed two infractions.
-The more serious deficiency cited was that the facility had a medication error rate above 5%.
-Medication errors can result in complications that range from minor discomfort to life threatening drug interactions.
+It currently maintains a five-star rating overall, and its last health inspection only revealed two infractions.
+The more severe deficiency cited was that the facility had a medication error rate above five percent.
+Medication errors can result in complications that range from minor discomfort to life-threatening drug interactions.

 136 South Dipper Lane